rocket5/cinema-club-voting/NewKnowledgeBase.md

 ## Technical Implementation Details

+- Sessions are sorted by date (newest first) for better user experience
-- Sessions in FaunaDB have fields like startDate, status, hostId, and winningMovie
+- Sessions in FaunaDB can now have a sessionName field for better identification
+- Form validation is implemented for required fields with visual feedback
 - The application uses React Router for navigation between different views
 - Bootstrap is used for basic styling with custom CSS for specific components
 - Netlify Functions are used to create a serverless backend API